-This paper presents numerical cross-comparisons and benchmark results for two different kinetic numerical methods, capable of describing relativistic dissipative fluid dynamics in a wide range of kinematic regimes, typical of relevant physics applications, such as transport phenomena in quarkgluon plasmas.
-We refer to relativistic lattice Boltzmann versus Montecarlo Test-Particle methods.
-Lacking any realistic option for accurate validation vis-a-vis experimental data, we check the consistency of our results against established simulation packages available in the literature.
-We successfully cross-compare the results of the two aforementioned numerical approaches for momentum integrated quantities like the hydrostatic and dynamical pressure profiles, the collective flow and the heat flux.
-These results corroborate the confidence on the robustness and correctness of these computational methods and on the accurate calibration of their numerical parameters with respect to the physical transport coefficients.
-Our numerical results are made available as supplemental material, with the aim of establishing a reference benchmark for other numerical approaches.
+This paper presents numerical cross comparisons and benchmark results for two different kinetic numerical methods, capable of describing relativistic dissipative fluid dynamics in a wide range of kinematic regimes, typical of relevant physics applications, such as transport phenomena in quark-gluon plasmas.
+We refer to relativistic lattice Boltzmann versus Monte Carlo test-particle methods.
+Lacking any realistic option for accurate validation vis-á-vis experimental data, we check the consistency of our results against established simulation packages available in the literature.
+We successfully compare the results of the two aforementioned numerical approaches for momentum integrated quantities like the hydrostatic and dynamical pressure profiles, the collective flow, and the heat flux.
+These results corroborate the confidence of the robustness and correctness of these computational methods and on the accurate calibration of their numerical parameters with respect to the physical transport coefficients.
+Our numerical results are made available as Supplemental Material, with the aim of establishing a reference benchmark for other numerical approaches.